 Most students enter Langley Grammar School in Year 7 through the 11+ academic selection process.
 There are occasional vacancies for places in other year groups.
 A further group of students will join the Sixth Form at the start of Year 12.

 Boys and girls are eligible to be considered for admission to Langley Grammar School in Year 7 if they meet the required standard in the 11+ examination, which is designed to identify pupils with the ability and aptitude for a grammar school education.
-The school is part of an 11+ testing consortium with Herschel Grammar School, Slough Grammar School, and St Bernard’s Catholic Grammar School.
+The school is part of an 11+ testing consortium with Herschel Grammar School, Upton Court Grammar School, and St Bernard’s Catholic Grammar School.

 Year 8 – 11

 Admission to other year groups will be subject to the availability of places, and the demonstration of a comparable standard of ability to the year group in question.
 This will be determined by written tests set by the school, together with an academic report from the applicant’s current school.

 The great majority of Year 11 students at Langley Grammar School stay on to the Sixth Form, and we also welcome a number of students transferring from other schools.

 Students hoping to join us for A Levels should have a good GCSE profile, averaging a score of 5.5 across the range of subjects studied.
 Grade 5 or above is required in English Language and Mathematics.

 For further information about entry to the Sixth Form go to the Sixth Form admissions page.